Skip to main content

 Babylonian Exile

-Judah lives in captivity in Babylon for 70 years, as prophesied by Jeremiah.
+Judah lives in captivity in Babylon — a 70-year period reckoned from the first deportation in 605 BC to the return in 538 BC, as prophesied by Jeremiah.
 It is a period of deep reflection and theological transformation.

 The World They Lived In